jondejong/swami2020/README.md

 `./gradlew run`

+## Teams
-The application exposes two `GET` endpoints:
+The application exposes two `GET` endpoints for Teams:

 `http://localhost:9000/teams` will list teams

 `http://localhost:9000/teams/<uuid>` will return the specific team tied identified by the UUID, and throw a 404 if not found)

+## Users
+The applications exposes 4 endpoints for Users:

+`GET http://localhost:9000/users` will list users

+`POST http://localhost:9000/users` will create a user

+`GET http://localhost:9000/users/<uuid>` will return the specific user tied identified by the UUID, and throw a 404 if not found)

+`DELETE http://localhost:9000/users/<uuid>` will delete the specific user tied identified by the UUID if it exists